Frequently Asked Questions

 Shipping or product problems or issues: If you have an issue or a problem with any product or shipment, please call us immediately at 561-845-0050 so that we can address and resolve the matter quickly.

-You changed your mind: In order to maintain our high sanitary standards we regret that we are unable to accept returns on colorants or additives due to buyers' remorse.
+What if you changed your mind?
+In order to maintain our high sanitary standards we regret that we are unable to accept returns on colorants or additives due to buyers' remorse.
 This protects all of our customers from the possibility of contamination, and there are no exceptions to this policy.

 Color additives are regulated by the FDA.
 Why?